Historian John Monsky the Lasting Legacies of Ernest Hemingway, Robert Capa, and Lee Miller

 The invasion of Normandy on June 6, 1944 — or D-Day — has gone down in history as a turning point in the war against Nazi Germany.
 On this fateful day, thousands of Americans joined Allied forces to drop behind enemy lines, and historian John Monsky brought that day back to life on stage.

-Narrated by Monsky himself, The Eyes of the World: From D-Day to V-E Day, which was recently staged with the Boston Pops and will be broadcast on PBS this November, retells the dramatic last several months of World War II through the eyes of author Ernest Hemingway, LIFE magazine war photographer Robert Capa, and model-turned-photojournalist Lee Miller.
+Narrated by Monsky himself, The Eyes of the World: From D-Day to V-E Day, which was recently staged with the Boston Pops, retells the dramatic last several months of World War II through the eyes of author Ernest Hemingway, LIFE magazine war photographer Robert Capa, and model-turned-photojournalist Lee Miller.
+The production was filmed and will air on PBS to mark Veterans Day beginning November 1 and will also be available to stream via the PBS app.

 john monsky in front of an american flag